The Price of Sovereignty: Funding UK Defense Before It’s Too Late

 We need to accelerate our procurement processes, making them more transparent.
 The government must provide clearer communication about their requirements and simplify the procedures involved.
 We must also have the audacity to invest strategically in emerging technologies, rather than solely focusing on risk-averse, gradual projects that merely tick the boxes.

-As a positive sign, the government has recognised this challenge and is taking steps to reform defence procurement.
-Plans include streamlining processes to make them more transparent and accessible, thereby encouraging SMEs to contribute their innovative solutions to national defence.
-The creation of a new defence growth board aims to foster closer collaboration between the private sector and the Ministry of Defence, ensuring that emerging technologies are rapidly integrated into the armed forces.
+As a positive sign, the government has recognized this challenge and is taking steps to reform defense procurement.
+Plans include streamlining processes to make them more transparent and accessible, thereby encouraging SMEs to contribute their innovative solutions to national defense.
+The creation of a new defense growth board aims to foster closer collaboration between the private sector and the Ministry of Defense, ensuring that emerging technologies are rapidly integrated into the armed forces.

 Although, this has to be more than a press release, it has to be followed through with urgency and openness.